 Laneige is owned by AmorePacific, and the policy above is listed on Laneige’s website.

 First, AmorePacific states that the company “pledges elimination of unnecessary animal testing for cosmetics”.
 The word “unnecessary” is important, as this doesn’t mean that the company pledges to eliminate animal testing.
 If animal testing for cosmetics is deemed “necessary” according to the company, they could perform these tests.

 Second, the company clearly states at the end of their statement that there’s an exception to be made if animal testing is required by local governments or laws.
 This means that Laneige does test on animals where required by law.

 Laneige is owned by AmorePacific, a company that tests on animals.
 Not only is Laneige not cruelty-free but neither is their parent company.

-Yes, Laneige is available for sale in stores in mainland China.
-This means that their products were likely tested on animals in mainland China.
+Yes, Laneige is available for sale in countries with mandatory animal testing.
+This means that their products were likely tested on animals.